nate-adkins/nate-adkins.github.io/_pages/robotics.md

 Throughout my sophomore year, myself and graduate students in the lab continued exploring various swarm robotics concepts including how [turing patterns](https://en.wikipedia.org/wiki/Turing_pattern) can enable loopy to morph or undergo transformation.

-I continued volunteering and started as the programming lead for the WVU URC team.
+I continued volunteering and started as the programming lead for the WVU URC Team.
 In this role I helped lead 20 programmers in designing and testing an autonomy system, achieving a [first place victory](https://www.marssociety.org/news/2023/06/05/team-mountaineers-crowned-urc2023-champion/) in the 2023 competition.

 ![]({{ site.baseurl }}/assets/images/mock_competition.jpg)